elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

   - Bulk adding or deleting tags
   - Updating rule schedules
   - Adding rules actions
-  - Duplicating a rule (with the migration applied only to the new rule)

 Out of the actions mentioned above, the only use cases that should possibly result in the migration having a result of `rule_source.isCustomized = true` are the first three:
   - Bulk adding or deleting index patterns
   - Bulk adding or deleting tags
   - Updating rule schedules

-That means that updating a rule's actions or duplicating a rule should not be considered a customization of a prebuilt rule.
+That means that updating a rule's actions should not be considered a customization of a prebuilt rule.

 Secondly, in contrast with other endpoints, the migration for bulk editing rules needs to be carried within the Alerting Framework's `RuleClient` since we need to migrate the rule's `rule_source` and `immutable` parameters before the `RuleClient` does the saving of the rule into Elasticsearch.